einar-hjortdal/peony/README.md

 ## Architecture

 This graph represents how peony works on a single-server deployment.
-This setup may scale horizontally by deploying each box on its own independent server.

 ```
  ┌────────────────┐                       ┌───────────────┐